brain-sim/py-ant-maze/README.md

 - Load and save maze configurations from/to text files
 - Configure physical properties and visualization settings
 - Visualize mazes with customizable colors and styles
+- Support for both Python and Isaac Sim environments

 ## Basic Usage